Your recovery works offline — no servers, no vendor lock-in.

-Encrypted backup + password → recover in-app or with the Self-Contained Recovery Kit.
+Your encrypted backup and password are all you need — decrypt in-app or with the Self-Contained Recovery Kit.

 No MyColdKey servers required No login required for recovery Decryption happens locally